Data Scientists Have Determined the NFL's Most Diehard Fans

 But of course, numbers change from year to year.
 This past season, the teams with the highest average attendance were, in order: Dallas, New York Giants, Green Bay, Washington, D.C., New York Jets, Denver, Kansas City, Carolina, New Orleans and Houston.
 Five years ago, the top 10 were: Washington, New York Giants, New York Jets, Denver, Kansas City, Carolina, Cleveland, Buffalo, Baltimore and Green Bay.

 And what about a team like the Oakland Raiders, which was ranked last on the Emory study (The rest of the bottom five teams were the Detroit Lions, Tampa Bay Buccaneers, Arizona Cardinals and Atlanta Falcons)?
+Even though the team hasn't posted the best record in a few years, Raiders Nation is notorious for its passion, and the fans are well-known for their unwavering commitment to their team — and for their costumes.

 Data scientists may try to predict who the NFL's biggest and best fans are, but all real fans know their commitment can't be measured.